Wednesday, April 28, 2010

 Have you ever wondered how a piano is hand-made?

-Steinway piano.
+This movie is a documentary of the making of a Steinway piano.
 I was fortunate to have been able to practice on Steinway pianos during my years of studying at USC.

-After watching this movie, you'll understand why it's the dream of every pianist to own a
+After watching this movie, you'll understand why it's the dream of every pianist to own a Steinway piano!

 http://www.notebynotethemovie.com